icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 I note how casually the (then) NACA Lewis Icing Wind Tunnel (IRT) is mentioned.
 There is no citation for the tunnel and its capabilities (in contrast, there are at least 18 publications in the NASA era about the IRT and its uses).
-The ASME recognized it as an "International Historic Mechanical Engineering Landmark" in 1987.
+The ASME recognized the IRT as an "International Historic Mechanical Engineering Landmark" in 1987.

 ##Conclusions